anoma/namada/documentation/specs/src/interoperability/ethereum-bridge.md

 The Namada Ethereum bridge system consists of:

-* An Ethereum full node run by each Namada validator, for including relevant Ethereum events into Namada.
-* A set of validity predicates on Namada which roughly implements [ICS20] fungible token transfers.
 * A set of Ethereum smart contracts.
+* An Ethereum full node run by each Namada validator, to watch Ethereum events emitted by the bridge's smart contracts.
+* A set of validity predicates on Namada which roughly implement [ICS20] fungible token transfers.
+* Two relayer utilities, to call the Ethereum smart contracts.
-* An automated process to send validator set updates to the Ethereum smart contracts.
+    + One for performing validator set updates on the Ethereum smart contracts.
-* A relayer binary to aid in submitting transactions to Ethereum
+    + Another to aid in submitting batches of transactions to Ethereum.

 [ICS20]: <https://github.com/cosmos/ibc/blob/ed849c7bacf16204e9509f0f0df325391f3ce25c/spec/app/ics-020-fungible-token-transfer/README.md>